Fun bucket list ideas for teens!

 You may be excited at the start of the summer but find that this soon wanes off, and you aren’t sure what to do.

-We like to think that our summers will be so fun, and we will have loads of time to do the things that we love.
+We like to think that our summers will be so fun and we will have loads of time to do the things we love.

 However, it’s all too easy to let time slip away and find that you haven’t actually done any of the fun things that you wanted!